Many beginner runners don’t think about proper running foot strike when they first start running.

-Mid-foot footstrike is a happy medium.
-This footstrike is characterised by the middle of the foot hitting the ground first.
+This foot strike is characterised by the middle of the foot hitting the ground first.
 As a result, your weight is distributed more evenly throughout the foot and ankle.

-Mid-foot striking reduces the rate at which impact forces travel up the leg.
+Mid foot strike running reduces the rate at which impact forces travel up the leg.
 Therefore, it decreases your risk of injury.

 - When you jog on the spot, do you land on your heel first?

 It’s also a question of biomechanics.
 Simply put, each runner runs and lands their feet in a way that feels natural to them.

-Here are three strategies to help you improve your footstrike.
+Here are three strategies to help you improve your foot strike.

-Strengthen your hips and glutes
+1. Strengthen your hips and glutes

 Your hips and glutes (the muscles in your buttocks) are the key parts of your body that power your leg forward when you run.